Babigdk/Babigdk/README.md

 # Hi there! 👋 I'm Abdulrazaq

-I'm a passionate software engineer and computer scientist with a strong desire for continuous learning and innovation.
-Welcome to my GitHub profile, where you can explore some of my projects and contributions in the world of technology.
+I am a dedicated fullstack software engineer and computer scientist with a strong passion for continuous learning and innovation.
+Feel free to explore my GitHub profile, where you can find a collection of my projects and contributions in the dynamic world of technology.

 ## About Me

 - 🎓 A certified Software engineer
-- 🎓 I hold a degree in Computer Science from ATBU.
+- 🎓 I have a Bachelor of Technology in Computer Science from ATBU.
-- 💼 Currently working as a full stack software Engineer at ALX Africa.
+- 💼 I have work experience as a full-stack software engineer at ALX Africa
-- 🔍 I'm interested in Backend development.
+- 🔍 I'm interested in Frontend/Backend development, Artificial Intellenge, Data Science
 - 🌐 You can find more about me on my [LinkedIn](https://www.linkedin.com/in/abdulrazaq-babi-778960183).

 ## Skills

 Here are some of the technologies and programming languages I'm proficient in:

-- 🔧 C
-- 🔧 Python
 - 🔧 JavaScript
+- 🔧 React
+- 🔧 Nodejs
+- 🔧 Mongodb
 - 🔧 Java
+- 🔧 Python
+- 🔧 Flask
+- 🔧 C
-- 🔧 Nodejs
+- 🔧 SQL, NOSQL

 ## Projects